teoljungberg/minitest-fail/README.md

 ## Usage

-Just pass `--fail` as an argument while running your tests
+Pass `--fail` as an argument while running your tests or require '`minitest/fail` in your tests.

 ## Contributing